 Researchers: Joshua Goodman, Michael Hurwitz, Jisung Park, and Jonathan Smith

-LCI Scholar Jisung Park and collaborators quantify how cumulative heat exposure affects learning: Without air conditioning, a 1°F hotter school year reduces student learning by 1%.
+LCI Associate Director R. Jisung Park and collaborators quantify how cumulative heat exposure affects learning.
+Without air conditioning, a 1°F hotter school year reduces student learning by 1%.
 The researchers also identify how school air conditioning can mitigate this effect, and that low-income and minorities students have less access to adequate air conditioning, contributing to the racial achievement gap.

-Over 100 media hits including: Podcast by America Adapts, op-ed in USA Today and news coverage by PBS News , The Washington Post, TalkPoverty, KPCC Radio, and ClimateWire ,among many other major outlets.
+This research garnered over 100 media stories including: an op-ed in USA Today, and coverage by PBS News, The Washington Post, TalkPoverty, KPCC Radio, ClimateWire, and America Adapts, among many other major outlets.

-Hot Temperature and High Stakes Cognitive Assessments (2018 working paper)
+Hot Temperature and High Stakes Cognitive Assessments (2018 working paper and 2020 journal article)

 Will We Adapt?
 Temperature, Labor and Adaptation to Climate Change (2018 working paper as part of broader ongoing study)

 LCI Scholar Jisung Park and his collaborator Patrick Behrer are exploring heat-related labor impacts to understand the role of adaptation in response to climate change.
 This research is partially funded by the California Strategic Growth Council as part of its new Climate Change Research Program.